adaorachi/js-weather-app/README.md

 # WEATHERSNAP - WEATHER FORECAST APP

 This project is a Weather App built with JavaScript.
-It implements the functionality of using a weather API (openweathermap.org), fetching data from its server and displaying them creatively on the project site.
-It also uses basically Factory functions and Module Patterns in creating the functionalities and logic.
+It implements the functionality of using a weather API (openweathermap.org), fetching data from its server, and displaying them creatively on the project site.
+It also uses Factory functions and Module Patterns in creating functionalities and logic.

 <p>Below are the HomePage Screenshots</p>